 When agonist (prime mover) muscle actions occur too frequently without the counterbalance of their antagonist (opposing the primary movement), there is imbalance in the strength and tension on the joints involved.
 When strength and tension are not balanced, the muscles can be overworked and injury becomes more common.

-Agonist action, like concentric action, of the FDI is constant because all three major actions of the claw grip are initiated by the same muscle.
+Agonist action of the FDI, exactly like its concentric action, is constant because all three major actions of the claw grip are initiated by the same muscle.
 The opposing action—adduction (squeezing your fingers together side-by-side)—is not a significant action of the index finger.
 Instead, a combination of MCP, PIP, and DIP flexion and extension allow you to navigate the buttons.

 Adduction of the index finger would cause the base and side of your index finger to press against the controller face rather than your finger tip pressing the individual buttons.

 To prevent or resolve any prolonged fatigue, pain, or injury you’ve experienced while using the claw grip for controller, you’ll need to step back and re-evaluate your approach to gaming and/or streaming.

 First, recognize that a proper warm-up is absolutely essential—not only to prevent pain and injury but also to improve your gaming performance.
 Our warm-up routine is comprehensive to include all muscles and joints involved in your gaming sessions, including the first dorsal interosseous.

 As previously mentioned, researchers found that a 10-minute rest period helped to normalize muscle function including contractile velocity (speed) and maximum voluntary contraction (strength).
 Do yourself a favor, and take breaks between matches.
 Additionally, schedule longer (10-minute) breaks intermittently during long hours of gaming.

 If you’ve read through our page outlining habits of healthy gaming, you’ll know that stretching is important but not until your entire session is over.
 DO NOT stretch your muscles during these intermittent breaks!
 To stay loose, repeat some of the exercises and movements in the warm-up.
 Stretching mid-session may decrease your performance and will not effectively aid in injury prevention.